-(d) if applicable, legal documentation regarding the child, including but not limited to: restraining orders, guardianship, powers of attorney, court orders, and custody by children's protective services.
-E. PERSONNEL RECORDS:
+if applicable, legal documentation regarding the child, including but not limited (d) to: restraining orders, guardianship, powers of attorney, court orders, and custody by children's protective services.
+PERSONNEL RECORDS: E.

-(1) A licensee will keep a complete file for each staff member, including substitutes and volunteers having direct contact with the children.
-A program will keep the file for one year after the [educator's] staff member's last day of employment.
+A licensee will keep a complete file for each staff member, including substitutes and (1)volunteers having direct contact with the children.
+A program will keep the file for one year after the staff member's last day of employment.
 Unless otherwise indicated, a licensee may keep the items listed below in a central location.
 Records will contain at least the following:

-(a) name, address and telephone number;
+- name, address and telephone number; (a)

-(b) position;
+- position; (b)

-(c) current and past duties and responsibilities;
+- current and past duties and responsibilities; (c)

-(d) dates of hire and termination;
+- (d) dates of hire and termination:

-(e) documentation of a background check and employment history verification.
-A background check must be conducted at least once every five (5) years on all required individuals;
+documentation of a background check and employment history verification.
+A (e) background check must be conducted at least once every five years on all required individuals;

-(f) an annual signed statement that the staff member would or would not be disqualified as a direct provider of care under the most current version of the Background Checks and Employment History Verification provisions pursuant to 8.8.3 NMAC;
+an annual signed statement that the staff member would or would not be (f)disqualified as a direct provider of care under the most current version of the background checks and employment history verification provisions pursuant to 8.8.3 NMAC;

-(g) documentation of first-aid and cardiopulmonary resuscitation training;
+- documentation of first-aid and cardiopulmonary resuscitation training; (g) - documentation of all appropriate training by date, time, hours and area of (h)

-(h) documentation of all appropriate training by date, time, hours and area of competency;
+competency;

-- (i) emergency contact number; - (j) universal precaution acknowledgement; and - (k) a written plan for ongoing professional development for each staff member, including the director, that is based on the seven areas of competency, consistent with the career lattice, and based on the individual's goals.
+- (i) emergency contact number; - universal precaution acknowledgement; and (j) - (k) a written plan for ongoing professional development for each staff member, including the director, that is based on the seven areas of competency, consistent with the career lattice, and based on the individual's goals.

-(2) A program will maintain current work schedules and daily sign in sheets for the director, all staff, all educators, and volunteers and keep the records on file for at least 12 months.
+A program will maintain current work schedules and daily sign in sheets for the director, (2)all staff, all educators, and volunteers and keep the records on file for at least 12 months.
 The record will include the time the employee arrived at and left work and include breaks and lunch.